DuncanCragg/OnexOS/README-App.md

 ### What's novel about it?

-You build everything in OnexOS from simple coloured panels that can have text or images on them - echoing the simplicity and power of Minecraft's blocks.
+You build everything in OnexOS from simple coloured panels - echoing the simplicity and power of Minecraft's blocks.
+Unlike Minecraft, text on our panels uses proper rounded fonts and you can paste your photos on them!

-But this space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared playground.
-Links work somewhat like the Web's URLs in that they form a handle or hook onto anything you see in the world.
+But this space really owes its creative "mashability" to the way all your family's panels are sewn, pinned, tied and snapped together everywhere by "links", forming a potentially huge shared world to play in.
+Links work somewhat like the Web's URLs in that they form a handle or hook onto anything and everything you see in the world.

 ### What can you do with links?

-You can put in links between your scrapbook of notes and photos and one of your mum's notes, between the virtual kitchen wall and one of those photos, between your leaves and your sister's tree, or between your grandad's forest and your city.
+You can put in a link between:

+ - your scrapbook of notes and photos and one of your mum's notes on the desk in her virtual study
+ - the virtual kitchen wall and one of your scrapbook photos
+ - your tree and your sister's leaf, repeated all over it
+    - if she changes the leaf to red in autumn, all trees that use the leaf go red together
+ - your grandad's forest and your city, so you can just walk across and back
+    - but have a signpost in the forest that also contains the city's link so you can save the walk and teleport there!

 ### Can you give some more examples?